sherenewso2/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 The following `_links` are returned:
 * `assignee`: gets the user or group through which this role is assigned
-* `resources`: (only for custom roles) gets a list of resources targetted by this assignment
+* `resource-set`: (only for custom roles) gets the resource-set targetted by this assignment
 * `permissions`: (only for custom roles) gets a list of permissions granted through this assignment
+* `role`: (only for custom roles) gets the role granted through this assignment

 #### Role types